5 Steps to Take If Weight Regain Occurs After Weight Loss SurgeryJune 19, 2019

 A potential surgical revision of the initial procedure may be pursued.
 This always requires a very experienced bariatric surgeon and the revision will depend on the initial procedure.
 Revisional surgery is very complicated and is beyond the scope of this article.

-In summary, acknowledge the problem of weight regain early and seek professional help.
+You aren't alone if you've regained weight.
+Acknowledge the problem of weight regain after weight loss surgery early and seek professional help.
+In fact, empower yourself by taking action.
 There are many options out there so you don’t have to feel helpless.
-In fact, empower yourself with seeking appropriate medical attention from experienced professionals.
+For weight regain, seeking appropriate medical attention from experienced professionals.
 Luckily there are many of us out there!

 ABOUT THE AUTHORDr.
 Husain Abbas of Memorial Advanced Surgery, is a Board Certified surgeon trained in Minimally Invasive Surgery.
 After his surgical residency at St. Mary's, a Yale University affiliated hospital, Dr. Abbas completed a fellowship in Minimally Invasive Gastroesophageal & Bariatric Surgery at the University of Florida, Gainesville.
 Dr. Abbas' expertise extends to a wide array of gastroesophageal disorders, anti-reflux surgery, complex hernia repairs, endocrine, oncology and bariatric procedures.